 The Naval Reserve Officers Training Corps (NROTC) is a scholarship based commissioning program.
 Individuals in the program (midshipman) receive full tuition scholarships and are commissioned as officers in either the United States Navy or United States Marine Corps.

 Scholarship students receive a full tuition scholarship as well as a book stipend of $375 at the beginning of each semester.
 Scholarship students also receive a monthly stipend to help cover living expenses.
 Freshmen receive $250, sophomores receive $300, juniors receive $350, and seniors receive $400 per month.
+Non-NM Resident students receive room & board benefits of the standard double occupancy dorm room on-campus and the “Lobo Unlimited” meal plan.

 While both are means of being commissioned as an officer in the United States Navy, NROTC gives individuals a traditional college experience unlike the more regimented lifestyle of the Naval Academy.